ulrikdamm/Ulrikdamm.github.io/_posts/2024-10-12-The-Entities-Guide.md

 var entity = entityManager.CreateEntity();
 ```

-As simple as that, you now have a new, blank Entity.
+As simple as that, you now have a new, blank entity.
 If you open the Entities Hierarchy window in Unity (Window > Entities > Hierarchy), you will be able to find it in the bottom with a name like `Entity 0:1`.
-This is how Entities are identified.
-Entities can be given a name with the SetName method, which is a shorthand for adding a Name Compoent to it.
-Remember, the Entity itself have no state.
-It doesn't keep track of its own name or Components.
-The Entity is just an ID; what Components it has is controlled by the EntityManager.
-That's why all the methods for querying/modifiying Entities are on the EntityManager, not the Entity itself.
+This is how entities are identified.
+Entities can be given a name with the `SetName` method, which is a shorthand for adding a name component to it.
+Remember, the entity itself has no state.
+It doesn't keep track of its own name or components.
+The entity is just an ID; what components it has is controlled by the `EntityManager`.
+That's why all the methods for querying/modifiying entities are on the `EntityManager`, not the entity itself.

 ```c#
 entityManager.SetName(entity, "My First Entity");
 ```

 It will now show up in the Entity Hierarchy with that name.
-If you want to disable it, equvivalent to `gameObject.SetActive(false)`, that's just adding a Disabled component to it:
+If you want to disable it, equvivalent to `gameObject.SetActive(false)`, that's just adding a `Disabled` tag-component to it:

 ```c#
 entityManager.AddComponent<Disabled>(entity);